-Two of Nuventra’s consultants, Gene Williams and Brian Furmanski, spent a combined 23 years working at the FDA.
-In Part 1 of this blog series, they provided insider tips about communicating with the FDA and some keys to creating a reviewer-friendly submission.
-Here in Part 2, Gene and Brian are back to address more common questions regarding regulatory interactions and strategy.
+Nuventra’s Gene Williams, Ph.D., has 25 years of experience in clinical pharmacology, 20 of which occurred at the FDA, first as a FDA Primary Reviewer and subsequently as a FDA Team Leader.
+In Part 1 of this blog series, Gene provided insider tips about communicating with the FDA and some keys to creating a reviewer-friendly submission.
+Here in Part 2, Gene is back to address more common questions regarding regulatory interactions and strategy.

 Q1: Do I have to follow the guidance?

 This is a very common question from our clients.
 Some people are under the impression that guidances must be followed to the letter, while others see guidances more as suggestions or best practices.
 In truth, guidance documents exist to guide drug developers and other stakeholders along an acceptable path, but they are not legally binding like statutes.
 They also do not necessarily outline the only path to success.
 This can ring especially true for innovative medical products, rare diseases, and other cases where some unique aspect makes conforming to guidance recommendations difficult or suboptimal.

 While we do not advocate dismissing guidance recommendations, there are times when straying somewhat from established guidances can make sense.
 In these instances, it is important to communicate all relevant information to the FDA reviewers in briefing documents explaining why your suggested approach is a reasonable one to ensure the acceptability of your approach.
 To this point, consider that all guidances documents include the following (or very similar) text:

 “This guidance represents the Food and Drug Administration’s (FDA’s) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 An alternative approach may be used if such approach satisfies the requirements of the applicable statutes and regulations…”